dmuth/ssh-principal-and-ca-playground/README.md

 ## Notes/Bugs

 - Logging in as the `root` user in this app is for demo purposes only.
-DO NOT allow root logins on a produciton system!
+DO NOT allow root logins on a production system!

 ## External Links